ayushmittal-1/pinchworker/README.md

 ## To do

-- Remove the errors
 - Retrieve all the cars list
-- Maintain the state of selected car
+- Maintain the selected car state
+- A waiting screen for email conformation